bciobo/localherobox-fullstack-engineer-quest/README.md

 ![header img](./img/5cg1mm.jpg)
 Welcome to the lost Fullstack Engineer Repository.
 You've probably come a long way - join me around the campfire, make yourself a coffee and take a break - before you start your quest.
-Take your time and read this Markdown parchment carefully, it will help you on your mission to become a Fullstack Engineer at parcelLab.
+Take your time and read this markdown parchment carefully, it will help you on your mission to become a Fullstack Engineer at LocalHeroBox.

 ## Scenario
-At LocalHeroBox we integrate with a variety of marketing, sales & HR tools.
+At LocalHeroBox we integrate with a variety of marketing, sales & HR-tools.
 One of the more common tasks for us is to process those different data sources, analyse and combine them and serve them to one our users in a human readable and convenient way.

-In this scenario, you are developer at LocalHeroBox and you are tasked with building a website that displays the orders and their tracking status for a specific user.
+In this scenario, you are developer at LocalHeroBox and you are tasked with building a website that displays the orders, included campaigns and their articles for a specific user.
 Therefore you will need to build a frontend that presents this data to the user and a backend that serves the data to the frontend.

 ## Our Expectations
 You might be wondering after reading the below scenario, how much effort and time we expect you to invest in this task.
 We know that you likely have a job, a life, further open job applications and other things that require some of your valuable time.
 Therefore you should **not** **spend more than** **3-4 hours** on this task.